Cloud-SPAN/create-aws-instance-2-manage-instance/_episodes/02-manage-aws-instance.md

 - Should you change the instance type of your instance, try the next higher-level instance type for some time.
 ---
 > ## Prerequisites
-> To complete this episode you will need to have created your instance as described in the previous episode [Create Your AWS Instance](../01-create-aws-instance).
+> To complete this episode you will need to have created your instance as described in the previous episode [Create Your AWS Instance](../01-create-aws-instance) and to login to your AWS IAM account as described in the previous episode too.
 >
 > Windows users must have installed the Git Bash program --- see instructions here: [Installing Git Bash](https://cloud-span.github.io/prenomics00-intro/setup.html)
 {: .prereq}